wiris/html-integrations/README.md

 ### Analyzing and fixing code

 There are configuration files at the root of the project to help.
 They statically analyze and fix code errors in files with extensions .js, .css and .html.
-The analisis shows the error and where it is, then it can be fixed.
+The analysis shows the error and where it is, then it can be fixed.
 The commands are:

 * To make a check of the .js files
     ```